apache/arrow/docs/source/java/memory.rst

 ======================

 * Use the BufferAllocator interface in APIs instead of RootAllocator.
-* Applications should generally create one allocator at the start of the program.
+* Applications should generally create one RootAllocator at the start of the program.
 * Remember to close() allocators after use (whether they are child allocators or the RootAllocator), either manually or preferably via a try-with-resources statement.
 * Allocators will check for outstanding memory allocations when closed, and throw an exception if there are allocated buffers, this helps detect memory leaks.
 * Allocators have a debug mode, that makes it easier to figure out where a leak originated (Consider to add this parameter to your application: -Darrow.memory.debug.allocator=true)